mendsxyz/Jota/README.md

 ## Getting Started

-To get started with Jota, simply visit our [jota.vercel.app](#) to gain access to all of Jota's features, allowing you to start organizing your notes immediately.
+To get started with Jotr (Jotter), simply visit [jotr.vercel.app](#) to gain access to all of Jotr's features, allowing you to start organizing your notes immediately.

 ## How to Use